 Here is what we want from the CodeNEXT Process:

-We want a Code process that fully explains, in specific terms the impacts of proposed zoning changes on the lives of residents who own property and who rent.
+We want a Code process that fully explains, in specific terms, the impacts of proposed zoning changes on the lives of residents who own property and who rent.

 We want a Code that treats all areas of the City the same instead of exacerbating more economic and social segregation.